 Pursuant to the City's latest wastewater demand fee ordinance (Ordinance No. 4034), effective on September 16, 2014, the residential Demand Fee rates are increased (or decreased) on January 1 of each calendar year by a percentage equal to the percentage change in the Engineering News Record 20 Cities Construction Cost Index (published by The McGraw-Hill Companies, Inc.) for the 12-month period ending November 30 of the prior calendar year.
-The ordinance also provides that demand fees will be reviewed at least every 5 years and be increased or decreased to take actual changes in the City's General Plan or Department Master Plans into consideration.
-The table below sets forth a three-year history of the City's schedule of Demand Fees.
-In fiscal year 2017-18, Demand Fees totaled \$3,561,853, or 4.4%, of Gross Revenues.
+The ordinance also provides that demand fees will be reviewed at least every 5 years and is currently under review and will be increased or decreased to take actual changes in the City's General Plan or Department Master Plans into consideration.
+The table below sets forth a four-year history of the City's schedule of Demand Fees.
+In fiscal year 2019-20, Demand Fees totaled \$3,875,872 or 4.5%, of Gross Revenues.